ACT college code:

 - Admitted Student Checklist

-What changes to the admissions process will be implemented with the switch to the Common Application?
+What differs in the admissions process with the use of the Common Application?

 UIC has made an effort to change as few aspects of the admissions process as possible as we transition to the Common Application.
 The primary change for counselors will be the School Forms aspect of the Common Application, which is an online account where counselors are invited to complete the School Report and the NACAC fee waiver for students applying to UIC.
 Transcripts and test scores can be submitted in exactly the same way as they have in the past, although counselors may find there are more options for electronic submission through the Common Application.
 From a student’s perspective, the primary change will be that they create, fill out, and submit their application through the Common Application website rather than the UIC website.
 Their means of checking the application status, submitting supporting documents, and receiving the application decision will not change.